Last Updated: September 27, 2019 Abhishek Gurung

 - Highlight: Garuda Pillar fully covered in silver and that devotees crossing Kumaradhara River are to take a holy dip before entering Kukke Subramanya Temple.

-Lakshminarayana Temple: Relish the beauty of Soapstone built temples in Hoyasala Style in Hosaholalu
+Lakshminarayana Temple: Relish the beauty of Soapstone built temples in Hoysala Style in Hosaholalu

 Known for its beautiful sculptured walls that display the various images of Hindu deities, the temple of Lakshminarayana also offers striking architectural beauty.
-Inspired from the trikuta vimana temple (three shrined), it is completely built using soapstone.
+Inspired by the trikutachala temple with their three shrines, the Lakshminarayana Temple is completely built using soapstone.
 The interior of the temple features four polished lathe that supports the roof and other pillars that separate the halls into nine compartments.
-Like any other south Indian temples, the temple is built on top of a three-metre platform (jagati) showcasing splendid example of Hoysala art.
+Like any other south Indian temples, the temple is built on top of a three-meter platform known as jagati, and showcases splendid examples of art from the Hoysala period.

 - Main Deity: Lakshminarayana, a manifestation of Lord Vishnu